 The Board of Directors does not now intend to bring before the Meeting any matters other than those disclosed in the Notice of Annual Meeting of Shareholders, and it does not know of any business which persons other than the Board of Directors intend to present at the Meeting.
-Should any other matter requiring a vote of the shareholders arise, the proxies in the enclosed form confer upon the person or persons entitled to vote the shares represented by any such proxy discretionary authority to vote the same in respect of any such other matter in accordance with their best judgment.
+Should any other matter requiring a vote of the shareholders arise, the proxies in the enclosed form confer upon the persons or persons entitled to vote the shares represented by any such proxy discretionary authority to vote the same in respect of any such other matter in accordance with their best judgment.

-Please date, sign and return the proxy at your earliest convenience in the enclosed envelope addressed to the Company; no postage is required for mailing in the United States.
-A prompt return of your proxy will be appreciated as it will save the expense of further mailings.
+Please date, sign and return the proxy at your earliest convenience in the enclosed envelope addressed to the Company (no postage is required for mailing in the United States) or vote electronically using the Internet.
+A prompt return of your proxy or electronic vote will be appreciated as it will save the expense of further mailings.